1950 Abertillery by-election: Candidates

 The candidates put forward by the parties were the Rev. Llywelyn Williams for Labour, and Richard Body for the Conservative Party.
 Williams resigned his ministry of the Welsh Congregational Church at Abertillery in order to contest the seat.
 Body did not have any local links, and had contested the Rotherham constituency at the 1950 general election.

 Result

 The by-election was held on 30 November, with the result announced the following day.
 It was the same day as the by-election in the Bristol South East constituency.
-Williams held the seat for the Labour Party, with 26,622 votes and a share increase by just over half of one percent, while Body received 3,839 and saw his share decrease by the same amount.
+Williams held the seat for the Labour Party, with 26,622 votes and a share increase by just over half of one per cent, while Body received 3,839 and saw his share decrease by the same amount.